tundish/blathnaid/blathnaid/book/chapters.rst

 First wish gone
 ---------------

-And that was all that Fell would say, and he turned back to his work.
+And that was all that Fell would say, and he turned again to his work.
 So Jack wandered around for a while and went back to the cellar to sleep.

 Hiding
 ------